edison12a/SCROLL/README.md

 -

 ## To-Do
-- add creating of url with class name / func name on it
+- add creating of url with class name / func name ancored on it
--
+- add creating of SCROLL.md that has scroll of all functions

 ## Contributing